Gluten-free bakers are divided on the issue of gums. Some swear by them, others swear at them.

 However, if you do use xanthan gum (or simply want to experiment), when adding xanthan gum to your baked goods at home, either dissolve it in the oil/liquid component of the recipe or whisk it into your dry ingredients.
 I have tried both ways and neither seems superior to the other.
 The point is to make sure it is either completely dissolved in the liquid portion or that no lumps or clumps exist in the dry portion.
 This will help you avoid slimy pockets in the finished product.

-Like many food additives we have discussed, xanthan gum can also show up in other items we consume…
+And it is not only in our home baked goods and store-bought flour blends that we see xanthan gum.
+Like many food additives we have discussed, xanthan gum can also show up in other items we consume.

 Other Places You Might Find Xanthan Gum